Skip to content

 Usage

 Please contact me if you wish to use any images on this blog, including scans, anaglyphs, and anything else you may come by.
-Unless otherwise noted, all scans & anaglyphs are the copyrighted intellectual property of Ian Ference, and anybody using them without permission – particularly in a monetized context – will receive an invoice by email.
+Unless otherwise noted, all modified scans & anaglyphs are the copyrighted intellectual property of Genevieve Ference, and anybody using them without permission – particularly in a monetized context – will receive an invoice by email.
+In a non-monetized (including ads) context, have at ’em.